apache/airflow/docs/apache-airflow-providers-microsoft-azure/connections/adls_v2.rst

     * ``tenant_id``: Specify the tenant to use.
 Needed for Active Directory (token) authentication.
     * ``connection_string``: Connection string for use with connection string authentication.

+When specifying the connection in environment variable you should specify it using URI syntax.

+Note that all components of the URI should be URL-encoded.